3.

 Mean aerodynamic velocity

-The camber of the blade and the camber of the flow with a properly designed blade profile has approximately the same value.
-This requires that the desired velocity at the inlet to the blade cascade must maintain some angle of attack with the camber line, because at the outlet of the profile cascade the direction of relative velocity deviates from the camber line by a deviation angle, Figure 5.
+The camber of a blade and a camber of the flow with a properly designed blade profile has approximately the same value.
+For this, it is necessary that the required velocity at the inlet to the blade cascade must maintain some angle of attack with the camber line, because at the outlet of the profile cascade the direction of relative velocity deviates from the camber line by a deviation angle, Figure 5.

 Basic geometric and aerodynamic angles of profile cascade